 Compass uses the local authority arrangement for School Admissions.
 The agreement is mindful of national requirements supporting all young people / children, including those who are disabled, in a fair and non-discriminatory way, when securing admission to school.
 In addition to this Compass makes appropriate reasonable adjustments to accommodate those who are disabled.
 Where adaptations are required to support physical or medical needs, Compass liaises with the local authority, health services and parents / carers to ensure that appropriate arrangements are made to meet individual medical conditions.
 More information can be found by clicking on the link below which will take you to information held on the local authority’s website.

-You can view our current SEND policy by clicking on the button below.
+You can view our current SEND policy in the policy section of the website

 You view more of our school policies, including our Accessibility Plan and Supporting Children with Medical Conditions policy by clicking here.